 Shell Options: As already mentioned above in the context of the End-of-file control character, ^D, many features of bash can be controlled using the set builtin command.
 You can refer to the set builtin section of the online manual (as well as the man page for bash) for complete details on what can be configured, and how to use set to do the configuration.

-The local variable SHELLOPTS stores a colon-delimited list of the currently defined options, so you can view the current options using braceexpand:emacs:hashall:histexpand:history:ignoreeof:interactive-comments:monitor:noclobber where the output from the echo command is typical of what you can expect to see on your lab account.
+The local variable SHELLOPTS stores a colon-delimited list of the currently defined options, so you can view the current options using braceexpand:emacs:hashall:histexpand:history:ignoreeof:interactive-comments:...

-'''

-% echo $SHELLOPTS
+% echo \$SHELLOPTS

-'''